How did you first become involved with working on Peaky Blinders?

 How would you describe your experience working on Peaky Blinders Season 5?

 I managed to cover just over half of the Season 5 filming due to other work commitments abroad.
 Knowing I had limited number of days on Season 5, every single day on set had to count: lots of unit photography, portraiture, behind the scene images.
-Together with publicist Richard Dobbs-Grove from Milk Publicity we worked very hard to achieve our goal of capturing as many images as possible.
-The highlight of Season 5 was to work alongside our very talented new director Anthony Byrne and his team, the amazing cinematographer Si Bell, producers Annie Harrison-Baxter, Chris Ballantyne, Jamie Glazebrook, and the whole of the Peaky Blinders cast and crew.
+The highlight of Season 5 was to work alongside our very talented new director Anthony Byrne and his team, the amazing cinematographer Si Bell, producers Annie Harrison-Baxter, Chris Ballantyne, executive producer Jamie Glazebrook, and the whole of the Peaky Blinders cast and crew.
 This collaboration resulted in the Peaky Blinders 5 key art image, where we all took part of.

 Stay Safe by Order of The Peaky Blinders!